rosettatype/legible-typography/_chapters_en/4-what-is-measured-and-how.md

 <figure id="figure-4-5" class="full">
     <img src="{{ 'assets/illustrations/FIG-4-5.jpg' | relative_url }}" alt="The word 'hand' set in different typefaces">
-    <figcaption><strong>Figure 4.5:</strong> The pair on the left compare 24 point Georgia with 24 point
+    <figcaption><strong>Figure 4.5:</strong> The pair on the left compare
+    <span class="clarification" title="Illustration not to scale">24 point Georgia with 24 point
-Garamond; Georgia appears to be quite a lot larger.
-To make both appear a similar size, Garamond needs to be increased to about 29 point (pair on the right).</figcaption>
+Garamond</span>; Georgia appears to be quite a lot larger.
+To make both appear a similar size, Garamond needs to be increased to about <span class="clarification" title="Illustration not to scale">29 point</span> (pair on the right).</figcaption>
 </figure>